RestComm/gmlc/README.md

 Downloads
 ========

-Download source code and build from [here](https://github.com/RestComm/gmlc/releases) or Continuous Delivery binary from [CloudBees](https://mobicents.ci.cloudbees.com/job/RestComm-GMLC/)
+Download one of the binaries from the [Restcomm site Downloads section](https://www.restcomm.com/downloads/), or clone this repo and build from source.

 Installation
 ============